td-github-training/td-github-training.github.io/site/docs/basic/git/commits.md

 The four commands copy files between the working directory, the stage (also called the index), and the history (in the form of commits).

+## Saving changes

+### git add

-- `git add` files copies files (at their current state) to the stage.
+`git add` files copies files (at their current state) to the stage.

+### git commit

-- `git commit - m "Commit message"` saves a snapshot of the stage as a commit with its message.
+`git commit -m "Commit message"` saves a snapshot of the stage as a commit with its message.

-- `git reset` -- files unstages files; that is, it copies files from the latest commit to the stage.
-Use this command to "undo" a git add files.
-You can also git reset to unstage everything.
-- `git checkout` -- files copies files from the stage to the working directory.
-Use this to throw away local changes
+## Syncing changes

+Git provides three primary ways for syncing changes between local and remote repositories:

+### git push

+- `git push` Uploads local repository content to a remote repository.

+### git pull
+- `git pull` Fetches and downloads content from a remote repository and immediately updates the local repository to match that content.

+### git fetch
+- `git fetch` Downloads remote content without altering the state of the local repository, allowing for checking changes before merging them into the local branch.

-## Viewing commit history
+## Viewing history

+### git log

 When you clone a repository, you receive the history of all the commits made in that repository.
 The log command allows us to view that history on our local machine.

-Let's take a look at some option switches you can use to customize your view of the project history.
-You can find these options, and many more, on [git-scm.com](https://git-scm.com/docs/git-log).

-> **Note:** `--graph` is default on most Git Bash for Windows terminals.

 ```sh
 git log